Filed under: 2026, Magical Color with Jennifer Riefenberg, National Academy of Needlearts (NAN)

 There are up to 4 steps to complete per row but I will take a break from it for now and study the interactions a bit more.

-Magical Color with Jennifer Riefenberg, Day 2
+Filed under: 2026, Magical Color with Jennifer Riefenberg, National Academy of Needlearts (NAN)

 Day 2 of Magical Color with Jennifer Riefenberg.
 Remember yesterday i wondered about people only buying one of the two colorways?
 Well I mentioned it to Jennifer and she said once people get to class and see how the cool and warm canvases work to tell the whole story, they usually buy the second one and Jennifer brings extra ones.
 Smart!